rgiese/warm-and-fuzzy/README.md

 If the JS server fails to start (the window just closes), try running a full mobile build with `lerna run bundle-mobile --stream`, or `cd packages/mobile`, `npx react-native start`.

+Note that for whatever colorful reason, switching between modes (e.g. `...local:dev` vs. `...remote:prod`) requires a `lerna run clean-mobile` in the middle.

 ## Dev tooling tricks

 ### Lerna